viral32111/docker-base-images/README.md

-# docker-base-images
+# Docker Base Images

-My personal Docker base images for my other application &amp; service images.
+This repository contains, builds & publishes my base Docker images that I use across all my other images.